Search

 • The amount of product used during the task.

 • The hazard classification and the risk/hazard phrases.
 (Tip!
-In most cases, you will find this information on the product’s safety data sheet (SDS).)
+In most cases, this information is on the product’s safety data sheet (SDS).)

 • The volatility or dustiness of the chemical or product (e.g., how much of the product can enter the air).
-This information may be asked, for example, as what is the boiling point or vapour pressure.
+This information may be asked, for example, what is the boiling point or vapour pressure?
 (Again, you can often find this information on the SDS.)

 Once you have entered your data, COSHH will provide, where possible: